 Whatever holiday you celebrate and however you enjoy it, inevitably the rhythm of business changes during the last few weeks of the year.
-You can use this time to your advantage to bring a strong close to 2009 and an even more powerful start to 2010 whether you are a business owner or employee.
+You can use this time to your advantage to bring a strong close to this year and an even more powerful start to the New Year! whether you are a business owner or entrepreneurial minded employee.
 You don’t even have to work hard to make it happen.

 The secret is to gear your activities to answer one of two questions:

 1) What do I need to do to bring the current year to powerful completion?

 2) What can I do to set myself up for success in the year ahead?

 Here are my top 5 tips of how you can do that based on my own experience and that of the experts I cite below.

 Wrap up all those little hanging chads from the current year.
 That includes bookkeeping, invoicing, unfinished client communications, and filing.
 Nothing sends you into the New Year with cinder blocks tied to your feet more than a whole bunch of unfinished business from the current year.
 If you have outstanding items far too big to bring to full completion then simply organize, prioritize, and communicate with a firm date of when it will be handled in January.
 Finances have a natural end of year deadline for business planning and tax purposes.

 While you’re grooving from number one, adopt the do it or dump it mentality with all your files and records including financial ones.
 Get organized for tax season (it’ll be here before you know it!).
 Purge old client files.
 Empty your entire inbox.
 Shred sensitive paper files you no longer need.
 Clean the closet and filing cabinets.
 Anything you can do to clear your space and simplify will reap rewards and replenish you with energy and space (literally and emotionally).
 Here are some filing system tips to consider.